-On 3/10/2021 the Centers for Medicare and Medicaid release new guidance in allowing visitation to resume in Nursing Home.
+On 11/2021 the Centers for Medicare and Medicaid release new guidance in allowing visitation to resume in Nursing Home.
 Gracedale is committed to reopening in a safe and methodical manner to ensure the safety of Residents, Staff and Families.
+We discourage LOA’s that occur in public places (restaurants, malls, etc.) that have high Community Levels of COVID.
+If an LOA does occur we will evaluate how long the LOA was and where is took place.
+We do this to determine if quarantining the Resident is necessary for the safety of Gracedale

 CORE PRINICPLES OF COVID-19 INFECTION PREVENTION